dipkorimon/My-Personal-Portfolio/README.md

 # This is my personal Portfolio website.

 A personal portfolio website is a website that showcases an individual's work, achievements, skills, and experiences.
-It serves as an online platform to present and promote your professional or creative work to potential employers, clients, or collaborators.
+It serves as an online platform to present and promote my professional or creative work to potential employers, clients, or collaborators.

 ## My personal portfolio website typically includes the following elements: